keymetrics/doc-pm2/en/plus/overview.md

 ### Third-party modules

-Extend the capabilities of the Keymetrics dashboard by using external modules listed in our module page.
+Extend the capabilities of the PM2 Plus dashboard by using external modules listed in our module page.

 A module can be a log rotation module, database monitoring module, a standalone http proxy, a load balancer, a DNS server or any kind of utility. **Anyone can create and publish its own module.**